aditnag/metar/README.md

 1. Install the packages in requirements.txt:
 pip install -r requirements.txt
+2. Set up the environment:

-2. Python Version: 3.11
+3. Python Version: 3.11
-3. Use Postman for Testing the endpoint
+4. Use Postman for Testing the endpoint
-4. wsgi.py is the main file
+5. wsgi.py is the main file

 **Running the app**: Open the project in you fav ide.
 Run the below command in the metar directory in the terminal: